Frequently Asked Questions FAQs

 Who can attend Slot Conferences?

-Any airline that is licensed to operate air services or that has applied for a license to operate air services, Also coordinators from slot-coordinated airports (Level 3 airports) provided they have been approved by their government, and facilitators from facilitated airports (Level 2 airports) provided they have been appointed by the appropriate authority.
+Airlines licensed to operate air services or have applied for a license to operate air services.
+Coordinators from slot-coordinated airports (Level 3 airports) provided they have been approved by their government, and facilitators from facilitated airports (Level 2 airports) provided they have been appointed by the appropriate authority.

 Can non-airline personnel attend Slot Conferences?

 Conference policy permits only airlines, coordinators and facilitators to attend conferences.
 However, in the case of government officials, airport operators or their representatives or any other non-airline representatives, exceptions may be granted by IATA for the purpose of familiarization and normally for one conference only.
 Non-airline personnel wishing to be invited to a Slot Conference should send their request to IATA Management at least 30 days in advance of the Conference they wish to attend.